Daftscientist/DisHook/README.md

 #### - Gotta fix timestamps btw.
 #### - Add more validations checks for URLs.
-#### - It's currently ASYNC, this will be an option in the final version.
+#### - It's currently SYNC, this will be an option in the final version.
 I.e. from DisHook.Async import App or from DisHook.Sync import App